MicrosoftDocs/azure-aks-docs/articles/aks/quotas-skus-regions.md

 > [!NOTE]
 > The ManagedClusters and AgentPools buckets are counted separately for the same AKS cluster.

-If a request is throttled, the error code will show up as `Throttled` and will be returned with a `429` HTTP Response Code.
-Please wait the specified time and try again.
-Each throttled request will have a `Retry-After` in the HTTP response header with the amount of seconds to wait before trying again.
+If a request is throttled, the request will return HTTP response code `429` (Too Many Requests) and the error code will show as `Throttled` in the response.
+Each throttled request includes a `Retry-After` in the HTTP response header with the interval to wait before retrying, in seconds.

 ## Provisioned infrastructure